 - All communication between UpSlide and the AppService is encrypted before transit using AES 256 and is sent over HTTPS.

 - No external access can be made to our databases except from Trusted IP and Azure Services.

-- Weekly Vulnerability scan is done to ensure that no security issues are raised (access rights too permissive, unknown IP’s whitelisted, etc…).
+- Weekly Vulnerability scans are done to ensure no security issues are raised (access rights too permissive, unknown IPs whitelisted, etc.).

 - Azure SQL Data encryption is enabled and enforced using Azure policies to our subscription.

 - Encryption at rest and in transit is enabled by default on Storage accounts.